SigNoz/opentelemetry-python-example/lesson-6/README.md

 ## Next Steps

 In this tutorial, we configured the Python application to send logs to SigNoz using the OpenTelemetry logging SDK.

+In the [next lesson](https://github.com/SigNoz/opentelemetry-python-example/tree/main/lesson-7), we will learn how to customize metrics stream produced by OpenTelemetry SDK using views.